cnorick/curse-of-strahd-notes/Session Prep/Session 38.md

 Week of 6/2: https://meetingbrew.com/lpd874
 Week of 6/8: https://www.meetingbrew.com/l7anuo

+Shalooti writes a folk song shitting on Strahd
+- This can help with recruiting people to the cause when there is the big war outside

 ## Leaving the Temple

 - Wolves will be waiting at the bridge